Associates and their contacts

 Dr Celine Caquineau - School of Biomedical Sciences

-Celine's project is 'Fostering a student- staff community in biomedical sciences'
+Celine's project was 'Fostering a student- staff community in biomedical sciences'

 Email: c.caquineau@ed.ac.uk